beam-cloud/clip/README.md

-# CLIP Filesystem
+# CLIP

-CLIP (Compact and Lightweight Information Protocol) is a new file format and filesystem designed to store read-only data in remote storage more efficiently.
-Its compact design reduces space utilization and speeds up data access, thereby enhancing the overall efficiency of remote data storage and retrieval.
+CLIP (Compact and Lightweight Information Protocol) is a new transparent file format, similar to tar, but designed for efficient storage of read-only data.
+The primary feature of CLIP is its transparency, enabling direct access to its content without extraction, even over remote storage.
+CLIP can be mounted as a FUSE filesystem, or can be extracted like a tar file.

 ## Features

-- **Efficiency**: The CLIP filesystem reduces storage costs by utilizing space more effectively.
+- **Efficiency**: The CLIP file format reduces storage costs by utilizing space more effectively.
 It is designed to store large amounts of read-only data efficiently.
-- **Read-Only**: The CLIP filesystem is read-only, making it a great choice for archiving data or for situations where data should not be modified after initial storage.
-- **Compactness**: CLIP's unique storage protocol enables it to store data in a more compact form, saving valuable storage space.
+- **Transparency**: CLIP files are transparent, which means you do not need to extract them to access their content, even over remote storage.
+- **Mountable**: You can mount a CLIP file and access its content directly using a FUSE filesystem.
+- **Extractable**: CLIP files can be extracted just like tar files, offering you flexibility in data access.
 - **Remote-First**: CLIP is designed with remote storage in mind.
 It works seamlessly with various cloud storage services and can be easily integrated into existing remote storage workflows.

 ## Getting Started

 ### Installation

-Before you can use CLIP, you need to install it on your system.
-Use the following command to install:
+Before you can use CLIP, you need to install it on your system:

+\`\`\`bash
+go get github.com/beam-cloud/clip
+\`\`\`

 ### Usage

-Here's a quick example on how you can use CLIP to archive your data:
+Here's a quick example on how you can use CLIP to store your data:

+\`\`\`bash

+# Create a CLIP file

+clip create mydata.clip /path/to/data

+# Mount a CLIP file

+clip mount mydata.clip /mnt/mydata
+\`\`\`

+After running the above commands, the data stored in `mydata.clip` will be accessible under `/mnt/mydata`.

 ## Documentation